-There have been a lot of changes on the boardwalk businesses that hosted the festival over the last year or two; unfortunately there was no festival in 2021, and it's also not happening for 2022.
-It's possible it'll come back in 2023 through the NYC Parks Department; they are building a bandshell right off of the boardwalk at 94th Street, but it won't be ready until the 2023 season - that would be the ideal, new location - stay tuned.
+There have been a lot of changes on the boardwalk businesses that hosted the festival over the last couple of years, so unfortunately the festival is on indefinite hold.
+The NYC Parks Department have built a bandshell right off of the boardwalk at 94th Street, so in the future, that would be the ideal, new location - stay tuned.

 * 2020 & 2021 cancelled due to the pandemic.
 2022.